F5Networks/f5-declarative-onboarding/docs/prereqs.rst

 - You must have an existing user account with the Administrator role.
 If you are using 13.1.x, the BIG-IP contains an admin user by default.
 If you are using 14.x, you **must** reset the admin password before installing Declarative Onboarding.
 See :ref:`14andlater` for instructions.

-- Declarative Onboarding is not supported on F5 vCMP systems.
+- While Declarative onboarding is supported on F5 vCMP systems, network stitching to vCMP Guests or Hosts is not supported.

 - If you are using an F5 BYOL license, you must have a valid F5 Networks License Registration Key to include in your declaration.
 If you do not have one, contact your F5 sales representative.
 If you do not use a valid F5 license key, your declaration will fail.
 This is not a requirement if you are using a BIG-IP with pay-as-you-go licensing.